-CURRENT LOCATION: Taiwan til the 4th of September.
-Next is Myanmar!
+CURRENT LOCATION: Myanmar til the 25th of September.
+Next is Bali, Indonesia to do nothing for a month!

 Hi, I’m Jona!
 I don’t believe in “Quit Your Job to Travel the World!
 Rather, I am a firm believer of “Think about Money, Go, Travel.”